dfrappart/Terra-AZModuletest/Modules/44 AKS Cluster/readme.md

-#This module deploys an AKS Cluster
+*This module deploys an AKS Cluster
-#It includes a condition to deploy either an RBAC enabled Cluster, or not
-#Use is as follow:
+*It includes a condition to deploy either an RBAC enabled Cluster, or not *Use is as follow:

 ######################################################################
 # RG for AKS managed cluster
 ######################################################################

-# Creating the ResourceGroups
+# Creating the ResourceGroup
 ```hcl
 module "ResourceGroupAKS" {
   #Module Location